 Always Research Common Problems

-Every car make, and model has problems that may be specific to that model.
+Every car makes and model has problems that may be specific to that model.
 Do some search online for the car you are interested in.
 See if there are any major problems that other owners have experienced.

-When buying a used car, check forums as well and feel free to ask the community what they think of a particular model.
+When buying a used car, check forums and feel free to ask the community what they think of a particular model.
 Every car will have some issues, so don't expect to find a perfect car.
 You want to avoid models that have major problems, especially related to the engine and transmission.

 Buying a Used Car From a Dealer

-If you are buying a car from the dealer, often they will give you a 30-day warranty.
+If you are buying a car from the dealer, they will often give you a 30-day warranty.
 In some states, this is even required.
-If not, they may sell a third party warranty.
+If not, they may sell a third-party warranty.

 Get this in writing on a bill of sale.
 This may sound crazy, but it is the best way to protect yourself when you buy a used car.